This document details Vespa Cloud's security model.

 The key is a private key and X.509 certificate generated for the client.
 Only clients using the private key and certificate will be granted access to the application's data plane.
-Example data plane APIs are query and feed.
+Example data plane APIs are query, feed and metrics.

 Generate the certificate and key and include the certificate in the application package - example: create a self-signed certificate.